Main image: Andy with Jess the pig who will be going to a new home.

 He’s now desperate to find happy and loving homes for some of his animals – where they will be given the same level of care he has lavished on them over the years.

-He is taking the goats Molly and Roly with him, the geese and eight of the hens – but he needs homes for the other chickens, Jess the pig and around 20 ducks and ten of the turkeys.
+He is taking the goats Molly and Roly with him, the geese and eight of the hens – but he needs homes for the other chickens, Jess the pig, around 20 ducks and ten of the turkeys.